cspt3-bw2-team6/Front-End/README.md

 # CS Unit 2 Treasure Hunt

-You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+You can find the deployed project at (https://modest-booth-04ab59.netlify.com/).

 ## Contributors